Ziaf007/ansible-workspace/README.md

 # Instructions to Deploy
-1. Make/Choose a directory in your device for ansible mkdir ansible-workspace
+1. Make/Choose a directory in your device for ansible
+\n  mkdir ansible-workspace
 2. Download the Dockerfile in this repo to that directory.
-3. Build the Container from the same directory podman build -t aci-ansible .
+3. Build the Container from the same directory
+\n  podman build -t aci-ansible .
-4. Run the container once it is built podman run -it --rm -v "$PWD:/workspace" aci-ansible
+4. Run the container once it is built
+\n  podman run -it --rm -v "$PWD:/workspace" aci-ansible